 Steve currently represents seven female scientists in their landmark Title IX class action lawsuit against Dartmouth College in New Hampshire federal court.
 Brought on behalf of current and former female graduate students and undergraduates in Dartmouth’s Department of Psychology and Brain Sciences (“PBS”), the lawsuit alleges that Dartmouth willfully ignored more than a decade of widespread sexual harassment and gender discrimination by tenured professors in the department.

-Mr. Kelly has been fighting for crime victims since 1988 when his older sister was raped and murdered.
+Steve has been fighting for crime victims since 1988 when his older sister was raped and murdered.
 While in high school, he developed a curriculum on preventing violence and treating the victim with dignity and respect that is still taught in Maryland schools.
-As a teenager, Mr. Kelly fought for an amendment to Maryland’s constitution for crime victim rights.
-After college, Kelly led a non-profit devoted to matching crime victims with a lawyer.
-While at Georgetown University Law Center, Mr. Kelly helped fight for what became the Crime Victim Rights Act of 2004.
-He has been recognized for his advocacy by the National Crime Victim Law Institute, the Governors of Florida and Maryland, the American Bar Association, the Maryland Crime Victim Resource Center and American University, and others.
+As a teenager, Steve fought for an amendment to Maryland’s constitution for crime victim rights.
+After college, he led a non-profit devoted to matching crime victims with a lawyer.
+While at Georgetown University Law Center, Steve helped fight for what became the Crime Victim Rights Act of 2004.
+He has been recognized for his advocacy by the National Crime Victim Law Institute, the Governors of Florida and Maryland, the American Bar Association, the Maryland Crime Victim Resource Center, and American University, and others.

-Mr. Kelly represents victims of criminal and sexual violence in criminal and civil proceedings on cases involving: sexual violence in schools, colleges, universities and graduate schools; child sexual abuse; criminal and sexual assaults at hotels, banks, ATMs, retail stores, apartment buildings; drunk and impaired driving, voyeurism and other civil cases arising from criminal acts.
+Steve represents victims of criminal and sexual violence in criminal and civil proceedings on cases involving: sexual violence in schools, colleges, universities and graduate schools; child sexual abuse; criminal and sexual assaults at hotels, banks, ATMs, retail stores, apartment buildings; drunk and impaired driving, voyeurism, and other civil cases arising from criminal acts.

-Prior to joining Sanford Heisler Sharp, Mr. Kelly was a partner at the regional law firm of Silverman, Thompson, Slutkin & White, where he founded a crime victim practice group.
-Prior to that, Mr. Kelly litigated anti-trust and complex commercial ligation cases for Miles & Stockbridge and DLA Piper.
+Prior to joining Sanford Heisler Sharp, Steve was a partner at the regional law firm of Silverman, Thompson, Slutkin & White, where he founded a crime victim practice group.
+Prior to that, Steve litigated antitrust and complex commercial ligation cases for Miles & Stockbridge and DLA Piper.

 - J.D., Georgetown University Law Center, 2003, cum laude